kdh4970/IsaacSIM-Robot-Simulation/README.md

 Navigation and Sensor Data Logging of a Mobile Robot in an Isaac Sim-Based Virtual Environment.

-Robot :
+Robots :
  * UGV : turtlebot3_burger
  * UAV : Not implemented
  * Humanoid : Unitree G1 (Implementing)

-Sensors and rate :
+Sensors and rates :
  * Camera : 30 Hz RGBD
  * IMU : 100 Hz
  * Lidar : 10Hz Ouster and Livox